U.N. Security Council calls rare General Assembly session on Ukraine | Politics

 The United Nations Security Council on Sunday called for a rare emergency special session of the 193-member General Assembly on Russia's invasion of Ukraine, which will be held on Monday, as western allies step up a diplomatic campaign to isolate Moscow.
 The vote by the 15-member council was procedural so Russia could not wield its veto.
 A resolution convening the General Assembly session was adopted with 11 yes votes.
 Russia voted no, while China, India and the United Arab Emirates abstained.

+French U.N.
+Ambassador Nicolas de Riviere said France would put forward a draft council resolution "to demand the end of hostilities, protection of civilians, and safe and unhindered humanitarian access to meet the urgent needs of the population."
+He said it could be voted on as early as Tuesday.
 Russia would be in a position to block the move if it chooses.
-It is council veto power along with the United States, France, Britain and China.
+It is a council veto power along with the United States, France, Britain and China.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)